 Development and piloting of a plan for integrating mental health in primary care in Sehore district, Madhya Pradesh, India

-The MHCP comprises three enabling packages: programme management, capacity building and community mobilisation; and four service delivery packages: awareness for mental disorders, identification, treatment and recovery.
+Results: The MHCP comprises 3 enabling packages: programme management, capacity building and community mobilisation; and four service delivery packages: awareness for mental disorders, identification, treatment and recovery.
 Challenges were encountered in training primary care workers to improve identification and treatment.

 Shidhaye, R.; Shrivastava, S.; Murhar, V.; Samudre, S.; Ahuja, S.; Ramaswamy, R.; Patel, V. Development and piloting of a plan for integrating mental health in primary care in Sehore district, Madhya Pradesh, India.
 British Journal of Psychiatry (2015) 208 (s56) s13-s20.
 [DOI: 10.1192/bjp.bp.114.153700]